spicyjack/lack-docs/README.md

 - Build an install a kernel; the kernel modules will then become available for packacing in `/lib/modules`, and `gen_init_cpio` will become available in `/usr/src/linux` for creating the initramfs file.
-- Use `lackpkgtool.sh` to generate a 'recpie' for a 'package'.
+- Use `lackpkgtool.sh` to generate a 'recipe' for a 'package'.
   - A 'recipe' is a list of files formatted in such a way so that the `gen_init_cpio` tool can be run against it, in order to build either initramfs images or external squashfs package files
   - A LACK distribution will contain one or more of these recipes that will be used to build the initramfs image.
-You can concatenate filelists together to make recipe/package management a little bit easier.
+You can concatenate filelists in order to build a larger file/initramfs image, in order to make recipe/package management a little bit easier.
+  - `bash lackpkgtool.sh --package --listout -- <package name> > recipe.txt`
 - Use `make_initramfs.sh` to create an Linux initramfs image.
+  - `make_initramfs.sh` reads the recipe files created with `lackpkgtool.sh`
+    and passeѕ them along to `gen_init_cpio`, which then adds those files to the CPIO archive with the correct ownership and permissions
-- Once you have a new initramfs image, you can use something like `[sys|iso]linux` to boot from a USB stick or CD-ROM, or `pxelinux` to boot your new image over the network.  `pxelinux` is recommended because it vastly shortens development time, you don't have to re-upload the initramfs to your media, you just reboot the machine with the new initramfs image in place.
+- Once you have a new initramfs image, you can use something like `[sys|iso]linux` to boot from a USB stick or CD-ROM, or `pxelinux` to boot your new image over the network.  `pxelinux` is recommended because it vastly shortens development time, you don't have to re-upload the initramfs to your media, you just reboot the machine with the new initramfs image in place on your TFTP server.

 - Install base system
 - Build a new kernel, or use an existing kernel